25747/poke-the-dot/README.md

 ## Libraries used

 Chakra UI, one of my favorite React UI libraries.
 Simple, effective components, with plenty of customizability.
+For the current state of the game a UI framework is almost certainly overkill, but Chakra is so nice to use and it doesn't add too much unneeded complexity.

 Vite, newer build/bundler tool, alternative to webpack.
 I haven't used it before, but heard great things.
 I was blown away with the build speed, both in development and when doing a production build.
 Dev builds happened in as little as a quarter second.
 Production builds in under 5 seconds.